WHAT’S HR & HR LAW?

 • It encompasses the understanding of what HR means to a business.

-• It’s how HC fits into the organization’s structure, mission & planning.
+• It’s how HR fits into the organization’s structure, mission & planning.

 • Macro HR further incorporates policy & practice development.